-A country, zone or compartment that is declared free from infection with P. olseni following the provisions of point 1 of Articles 11.6.4. or 11.6.5. (as relevant) may maintain its status as free from infection with P. olseni provided that basic biosecurity conditions are continuously maintained.
+A country, zone or compartment that is declared free from infection with P. olseni following the provisions of Articles 11.6.4. to 11.6.7. (as relevant) may maintain its status as free from infection with P. olseni provided that the requirements described in Article 1.4.15. are continuously maintained.